What We Believe:

 As a result, all humanity lives in a state of spiritual, emotional, physical, and relational disconnection from God, self, and others.
 People through their own effort cannot repair or restore the damage that has been done by our disobedience.
 (Genesis 1:26-27, Genesis 2:17; 3:22-24, Romans 3:9-12, 23; 5:12).

-All who ask Messiah Yeshua into their lives, by placing their faith in his death and resurrection, experience a renewed relationship with God through the forgiveness of their transgressions and spiritual transformation through the Spirit of God (Romans 10:9, John 3:16)
+All who ask Messiah Yeshua-Jesus into their lives, by placing their faith in His death and resurrection, experience a renewed relationship with God through the forgiveness of their transgressions and spiritual transformation through the Spirit of God (Romans 10:9, John 3:16).

 We believe all followers of Messiah should live for Yeshua and not for themselves.

-God’s Presence, power, and provision is always proportional to the unity of his people.
+God’s Presence, power, and provision are always proportional to the unity of His people.

-Only when “these” the Jewish disciples and “those” the future Gentile believers become one will the Body of Messiah be perfected and the world know that Yeshua is the promised Redeemer sent by God (1 Corinthians 12:13; Hebrews 10:25; Ephesians 3:6, 10-12).
+Only when “these” (the Jewish disciples) and “those” (the future Gentile believers) become one will the Body of Messiah be perfected and the world know that Yeshua is the promised Redeemer sent by God (Ephesians 3:6, 10-12).

 God chose Israel, the Jewish people, and entered into an eternal covenant with them.
 Part of Israel’s role is to be a conduit of blessing and restoration to every nation.

-In loving-kindness, God gave to Israel the Torah as a covenantal way of life, and the holy Land of Israel as an everlasting inheritance.
+In loving-kindness, God gave to Israel the Torah as a covenantal way of life, and the Holy Land of Israel as an everlasting inheritance.
 He promised Abraham that all who bless the Jewish people will be blessed and all who curse Israel will be cursed (Gen. 12:1-3; Jer.
-31:34-36, 35-37; Rom.
-11:28-29)
+31:34-37; Rom.
+11:28-29).

 We believe the entire Bible is the inspired Word of God and that men were moved by the Spirit of God to write every word of Scripture.
 Therefore, we believe the Bible is without mistake or error and the ultimate authority on all matters of faith and practice (2 Tim.
 3:16).

-Every follower of Messiah has been filled, equipped, and empowered by the Spirit of God to live a naturally supernatural lifestyle in which we perform the “greater things then these” that Yeshua promised so that the kingdom of God maybe experienced on earth as it is in heaven (John 14:12.
-1 Cor.12:4-11).
+Every follower of Messiah has been filled, equipped, and empowered by the Spirit of God to live a naturally supernatural lifestyle in which we perform the “greater things than these” that Yeshua promised so that the kingdom of God may be experienced on earth as it is in heaven (John 14:12; 1 Cor.12:4-11).